 - You have a familial or friendly relationship with the ward

 If you are an eligible guardian, you will then have to file a petition the court to determine the ward’s incapacity, another one to request an appointment of a guardian, and a final one to have yourself appointed as guardian.
-The court may appoint an attorney to represent the allegedly incapacitated person.
-Limiting someone’s rights is no small thing, and the courts do everything in their power to make sure that this is the best decision for all parties involved.
+The court will appoint an attorney to represent the allegedly incapacitated person.
+Limiting someone’s rights is no small task, and the courts do everything in their power to make sure that this is the best decision for all parties involved.

 Contact Experienced Guardianship Attorneys in St. Petersburg Today